thinger-io/n8n-nodes-thinger/README.md

 There is also a Trigger node that subscribes to Thinger.io events.

-### For developers

-Operations are retrieved dinamycally.
-To add a new operation to an asset, create the asset folder inside actions and the operation file (see `actions/bucket/read.operation.ts`).
-Once created add ty he description in the `Asset.resource.ts` file.
-Afterwards, the operation should be available to execute for said asset.

 ## Credentials

 For authenticating with Thinger.io API, an Access Token has to be created.
 More information on how to create an Access Token can be found [here](https://docs.thinger.io/features/access-tokens).